Wondering what the best things to do in Venice are? Here’s a little guide to help you plan your next trip to Italy’s floating city.

 Here’s a tip: while visiting the Jewish ghetto, try the Kosher cuisine at Gam Gam restaurant and grab some biscuits from Giovanni Volpe bakery (my favourite are the azzime).

 Enjoy a Venetian aperitivo in a traditional bacaro

-Ah, Spritz and cicchetti, what a fabulous Venetian ritual!
-There’s no better place to enjoy it than a bacaro, the traditional Venetian tavern with rustic décor and a cosy, informal environment.
-The typical Venetian aperitif consists of a Spritz or a “ombra” (glass of wine) accompanied by cicchetti.
-These are small snacks ranging from slices of bread with various toppings to things like fried sardines, grilled polenta with stockfish, little sandwiches, meatballs, etc. All to be consumed either seated at a table, standing at the counter, or outside along a canal.
+An aperitif in Venice typically consists of a Spritz or an Ombra (glass of wine) with cicchetti.
+These are small snacks ranging from slices of bread with various toppings to things like fried sardines, grilled polenta with stockfish, little sandwiches, meatballs, etc. You can enjoy them either seated at a table, standing at the counter or outside along a canal.

 Cantina Do Mori is the oldest bacaro in Venice (it opened in 1462) and it’s said that Casanova was a regular.
 Bacaro Risorto in Castello, Vecia Carbonera in Cannaregio, Bacareto Da Lele close to the station, and All’Arco near the Rialto market are among the top bacari on my list.

 Here’s a tip: if you want to try something a bit unusual, order a Spritz with Cynar, the famous artichoke-based liquor.